 You have questions; we have answers.

-Over here at CW Hemp, our mission is to help everyone achieve a better quality of life.
+Over here at Charlotte's Web, our mission is to help everyone achieve a better quality of life.
 This is what drives us to produce the very best products possible.
 To us, that means growing hemp that has not been genetically modified.
 If you’ve ever wondered how we developed Charlotte’s Web, and what goes into developing crops, this post is for you.
 Read on!

 First, let's start with a little background on the industry:

 When the industrial hemp industry began in Colorado in 2014 many farmers didn't have anywhere to buy seed.
 European and Canadian hemp varieties were imported for study through the Colorado Department of Agriculture.
 Research into hemp varieties suited for the Colorado climate is still ongoing and finding reliable seed is often difficult.
 This reason, as well as the cost to grow and harvest, is why so many other supplement companies import their raw hemp material.
 However, when they import the material, there is no oversight to how it's grown, what the variety is, and the hemp material, also known as paste, is often a waste product of the fiber or seed oil industry.

 Here at CW, we aren't ok with importing mystery plants or buying seed from unreliable sources.
 Our company was founded because we had a unique, special variety of hemp that showed promise for so many.
 Our company started from our own proprietary seed bank, from which Charlotte's Web Hemp was born.
 We have oversight over every plant, on every farm, from seed to harvest and beyond.
 Not only that, but our plants have been expertly developed to have the richest phytochemical profile we know of anywhere and are grown with the intention of becoming a healthy dietary supplement.

 So where exactly did our seed come from?

 We generate our own seed every year, again ensuring optimal phytochemical profile and plant health.
 Some of our varieties were grandfathered into the hemp program in 2014.